-A comparison of the murder detection rates in the Caribbean was conducted and is displayed in Figure 5.4.
-As shown by the trend lines, The Bahamas' murder detection rate was among the highest in the region.
-Barbados produced the highest average murder detection rate, 78%, over the last 9 years followed by The Bahamas with 73%.
-Jamacia and Trindad & Tobago produced comparatively lower average murder detection rates at 45% and 33% respectively.
-Some observers attribute Barbados' high detection rate to its relatively low murder rate which averaged about 9 (per 100,000) during the last decade.
-Observers may also attribute Jamaica's and Trindad & Tobago's relatively low murder detection rate to its relatively high murder rate (See Chapter 1).
+A comparison of the murder detection rates in another Caribbean nation was conducted and is displayed in Figure 5.4.
+As shown by the trend lines, The Bahamas' murder detection rate was among typically higher than Jamaica until 2015.
+During that year, Jamaica observed a murder detection rate of 53% compared to the 43% achieved in The Bahamas.
 The data also revealed an inverse correlation between a nation's murder rate and its detection rate.
 In other words, as murders in a country increase, its detection rates tended to decrease.